 Get a credit card and learn how to use it wisely.

-So how does a college student begin to establish credit?
+So how do you begin to establish credit?
 By the (smart!) use of credit cards.
-For most college students, a student loan and a credit card is enough to begin to establish a solid credit score.
+For most, a credit card is enough to begin to establish a solid credit score.
 There is some that think you should not use credit cards at all….and there certainly are risks if you misuse or mismanage your credit spending!
 However, the smart use of credit cards is very helpful and sometimes necessary for building good credit.
 Be sure to research your credit card options by using a reputable website like Bankrate.com.
 Make sure you understand all the terms, rates, and fees.
 Sign up for a low-rate, no-fee card.
 Don’t go crazy!
-Two cards are enough – one Visa and one Mastercard.
+Two cards are enough – one Visa and one MasterCard.
 Arrange a limit that won’t tempt you to get into trouble, and set up automatic payment from your checking account each month!
 Keep using your card(s) a little each month and pay them off each month to build a payment history.
 Retail cards may be easily accessible and offer points, but they often come with higher rates and fees!
 If you have a joint account with your parents, be aware that your actions can hurt their credit and vice-a-versa!
 Despite the need for establishing good credit, don’t let a credit card be an excuse to spend money!
 Credit can easily be wrecked by overspending and take years to repair.